Services and Accommodations

 Counseling and Advising

 The Disability Support Services staff provides disability-related counseling and advising.
 The focus is on addressing issues impacting the student’s academic performance and their general college experience at Indiana University South Bend.
 This includes assisting students with strategies, resources, and advice to enable them to be successful.
 A primary objective of our counseling and advising is the development of the student’s self-advocacy capabilities.
 The DSS office also works closely with the Student Counseling Center.
 Academic scheduling and advising is provided by the student’s academic advisor.
 It is strongly recommended that students specifically schedule counseling/advising appointments.
-A service dog can be of a variety of breed or size.

 Testing accommodations are provided to ensure that the student with a disability has equal opportunity to demonstrate his/her knowledge of test content.
 A student may qualify for a variety of testing accommodations.
 Once approved by DSS, testing accommodations are identified in the Letter of Accommodation that the student delivers to the course instructor.
 The student is expected to discuss with the instructor how the testing accommodations will be provided.
 The approved testing accommodations may be provided by either the instructor or DSS.

 Extended time is typically 1.5 times the standard test time, although some students may qualify for double time.
 Completely untimed testing is not an approved accommodation.